intersel/Blapy/README.md

 * **aUrl**: the Url to call
 * **params**:
   * **embeddingBlockId** (optional): a block container name (data-blapy-container-name)
+  * **templateId** (optional): an id of an xmp object that describes a json template of a json block.
+Remarks: "embeddingBlockId" needs to be defined.
 * **noBlapyData**: if set to "1", no blapy information are sent (default: blapy data are sent)

 ### Example